Death toll from Pakistan drone attack rises to 19

 The resumption of the cross-border shipments to Afghanistan gave a boost to the uneasy partnership between Pakistan and the United States.

-Pakistan agreed to the resumption after U.S. Secretary of State Hillary Clinton apologized for an air attack that killed 24 Pakistani soldiers last November.
+Pakistan agreed to the resumption after U.S. Secretary of State Hillary Clinton apologised for an air attack that killed 24 Pakistani soldiers last November.

 (Reporting By Haji Mujtaba; Writing by Katharine Houreld; Editing by Ron Popeski)